 Penetration testing has largely been a manual process with the occasional use of automated tools.
 This is because the key objective of a penetration test is to think like a hacker and go far into the system with little effort, i.e. by circumventing major security protocols.
-Automated tools are not sophisticated enough to emulate this.

 However, manual pentest is a complex process that can take days of planning & execution.
 Automated penetration testing, on the other hand, helps keep track of the vulnerabilities with ongoing vulnerability scanning, while you wait for your next manual pentest.

-Automated penetration testing (also called Vulnerability Scanning) is a process of evaluating security risks in a system with the help of security tools.
+Automated penetration testing (also called Vulnerability Scanning) is a process of evaluating security risks in a system with the help of automated security tools.

 Here’s an example of automated penetration testing done by Astra Security scanner: